 The English celebrate Guy Fawkes Day (sometimes called Guy Fawkes Night) with bonfires and fireworks.
 The Nov.
 5 celebration marks the day in 1605 when Guy Fawkes was arrested while guarding barrels of gunpowder hidden beneath the House of Lords, exposing a plot by a group of provincial English Catholics to assassinate King James I.

-27. Kwanzaa — African-American communities
+27. Kwanzaa — the African diaspora

 28. Christmas — Poland